-All Events are currently on hold due to the Corvid 19 virus.
+All Physical events are currently on hold due to the Corvid 19 virus.

 Please watch this space for additional information on club night restarting.